-- This policy applies to all children receiving education at FSM (including EYFS). - This policy applies wherever staff or volunteers are working with pupils, even where this is away from the school, for example on an educational visit. - The terms 'child', 'children', 'pupil' and 'student' may be used interchangeably to refer to all those in our care. - This policy is available on the school website, a hard copy can be provided by the School Office on request.
+- This policy applies to all children receiving education at FSM (including EYFS).
+Please see a separate policy for staff wellbeing. - This policy applies wherever staff or volunteers are working with pupils, even where this is away from the school, for example on an educational visit. - The terms 'child', 'children', 'pupil' and 'student' may be used interchangeably to refer to all those in our care. - This policy is available on the school website, a hard copy can be provided by the School Office on request.